 IMPORTANT: The commands in this procedure show host names, IDs, Docker

-container names, and other values from the example Grid on Splinter environment
+container names, and other values from the example Grid environment that are

 This file sets up the nodes